kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 	...
 	...

-	// loadBalancerClassName is the name of the load balancer implementation this Service belongs to.
+	// loadBalancerClass is the name of the load balancer implementation this Service belongs to.
 	// This field can only be set when the Service type is 'LoadBalancer'.
 If not set, the default load
 	// balancer implementation is used, today this is typically done through the cloud provider integration,
 	// but should apply for any default implementation.
 If set, it is assumed that a load balancer
 	// implementation is watching for Services with a matching class name.
 Any default load balancer
 	// implementation (e.g. cloud providers) should ignore Services that set this field.
 	// +optional
-	LoadBalancerClassName string `json:"loadBalancerClassName,omitempty"`
+	LoadBalancerClassName string `json:"loadBalancerClass,omitempty"`
 }
 ```

-* `loadBalancerClassName` will be immutable so that existing and future implementations do not have to worry
+* `loadBalancerClass` will be immutable only when the Service type is `LoadBalancer`, this way existing and future implementations
-about handling Services that change the class name.
+do not have to worry about handling Services that change the class name.
+The class name is mutable and can be cleared when the
-* `loadBalancerClassName` can carry arbitrary string values.
+type changes.
+* `loadBalancerClass` will be validated against label-style format.
-* the `loadBalancerClassName` field will be feature gated.
+* the `loadBalancerClass` field will be feature gated.
 The field will be dropped during API strategy unless
 the feature gate is enabled.

 Required updates to service controller: